ksnip/kImageAnnotator/README.md

 # kImageAnnotator [![Build Status][github-badge]][github-url] [![Translation status][weblate-badge]][weblate-url]
 Tool for annotating images

-Version 0.5.3
+Version 0.6.0

 ![kImageAnnotator](https://i.imgur.com/4vlPDUn.png "kImageAnnotator")

 ### Dependencies

 kImageAnnotator depends on [kColorPicker](https://github.com/ksnip/kColorPicker) which needs to be installed before building kImageAnnotator.
-Install instructions can be found on the github page.
+Install instructions can be found on the GitHub page.

 ### Building from source

-1. Get latest release from GitHub by cloning the repo:
+1. Get the latest release from GitHub by cloning the repo:
     `$ git clone https://github.com/ksnip/kImageAnnotator`
 2. Change to repo directory:
     `$ cd kImageAnnotator`